Dairy Cattle (and Their Other Four-Legged Friends)

 A Single Solution

 Air movement improves not only thermal comfort, but also air quality and footing for improved herd health.
 There’s no greater way to move a massive amount of air than with the efficiency of Big Ass Fans.
 Spanning up to 7.3m in diameter, these high volume, low speed fans move air throughout the entire space, from ceiling to floor and wall to door, quietly and effectively.
-From our signature overhead fans to fans for smaller spaces, even wash-down fans for onsite food-production areas and misting fans, we’ve got you covered in spaces of any shape or size.
+From our signature overhead fans to fans for smaller spaces, even wash-down fans for onsite food-production areas, we’ve got you covered in spaces of any shape or size.
 And because they’re engineered and built to withstand even the toughest agricultural and industrial environments, Big Ass Fans are backed by unsurpassed warranties.

 We Get It